 While six-pack abs are a benefit to some — especially those cover models who need to make their living posing on magazines and in calendars — they aren't a necessity to good health or core strength.

-Here's a little anatomy lesson: The front muscle of your abdomen is known as the rectus abdominis.
+Here's a little anatomy lesson: The front muscle of your abdomen is known as the rectus abdominus, according to Len Kravitz, writing for the University of New Mexico.
 It's a long, flat sheath of fibers that extend between your pubic bone and the lower ribs.

 In every person, a strong tendon separates the right and left sides of the muscle and three tendon creases segment it horizontally.
 When you're lean enough to have these separations show, you're said to have six-pack abs.

 Men with a body fat percentage of about six to nine percent and women with a body fat percentage of 16 to 19 percent usually have a visible six-pack — if they've developed their ab muscles through exercise.
 For some men and women, six-pack abs only become visible with an even lower body fat level.

 If you achieve six-pack abs by eating mostly whole, unprocessed foods, limiting your intake of alcohol and refined sugar and regularly exercising, your abs reflect your healthy dietary and fitness habits.